angelodm/Web_Dev_Projects/README.md

-# Web_Dev_Projects
+# Web Devevelopment Projects
-My projects about web development: HTML, CSS and JavaScript
+My projects about web development: playing/training with HTML, CSS and JavaScript.